Sunday, November 26, 2023

 Soon after, Clark met with Acting Attorney General Rosen and informed him that he would be replacing him.
 Rosen said he would not accept being fired by a subordinate and scheduled a meeting with Trump that evening.

-Thirteen honest men.
+Thirteen honest men and women.

+792-803.
 At the meeting on the evening of January 3, Rosen, Donoghue, another top DOJ official, and three top White House counsels met with Trump.
 The DOJ officials told the president they would resign, as would six other top officers at DOJ rather than agree to sign the letter or serve under Clark.
 The White House legal team agreed there was no basis for firing Rosen and replacing him with Clark.
+Here, at least, we have twelve honest men and women – all Trump appointees or Trump lawyers.
+The president relented, only because he had a backup plan.

-The thirteenth honest man was Mike Pence.
+804. The thirteenth honest individual was Mike Pence.

 On December 19, 2020, the Defendant had already called upon supporters to descend on Washington D.C. on January 6, predicting, “Be there, will be wild!”